Charles Edward, Duke of Saxe-Coburg and Gotha: Membership in the Nazi party

 According to Urbach, the former duke became a "highly honoured" member of the party, appearing in photographs with its senior members and setting up an office in Berlin which he could use to form relationships.
-She wrote that he was proud of his Nazi Party membership and that the SA uniform allowed him to feel more like his pre-war self.
-He lost the right to use his SA uniform after the Night of the Long Knives, this upset him a great deal, but he accepted the politically motivated murders.
+She wrote that he was proud of his Nazi Party membership and that the SA uniform allowed him to feel closer to his pre-war self.
+He lost the right to use his SA uniform after the Night of the Long Knives, this greatly upset him, but he accepted the politically motivated murders.
 He was later given a Wehrmacht general's uniform.
 Some figures within the Nazi Party were suspicious of the former duke, suspecting that he was motivated by ambition or wanted to restore the monarchy.
 He awarded his own personal medal to a number of Nazi supporters until being stopped by the regime in 1936.

 Charles Edward was made president of the National Socialist Automobile Association, an organisation which provided vehicles for the German state, including those used to carry out the Holocaust.
 From 1936 to 1945, he served as a member of the Reichstag, representing the Nazi Party.
 In appointment diaries—which he kept from 1932 to 1940—he often expressed his enthusiastic support for the party.
 For instance, he recorded the results of the 1936 one-party election in detail and praised the outcome.
 Büschel commented that the former duke appeared to see himself as fully a German by this stage in his life.
 He described Charles Edward's lifestyle during the period;[The] importance that Carl Eduard had for the Hitler regime was evident in the luxury of apartments befitting his rank and the amenities of a large fleet of vehicles, diligent adjutants, administrators and servants as well as abundant foreign currency ...
 Carl Eduard lived more unmolested under National Socialism than in the Weimar Republic at the Coburg Castle and his numerous other castles.
 The dispute over properties in Thuringia and Austria, which had been confiscated by the state authorities after the end of the First World War, was soon resolved in favour of the ducal family, not least through the intervention of high-ranking National Socialist party members.